datamindedacademy/better-infrastructure-management-with-terraform/00_provider_config/README.md

 Terraform works with a plugin system for creating resources from different Cloud and Saas / PaaS providers.
 These plugins make calls to the APIs of the providers to create, update and delete the resources you configure in your Terraform code.
 To be able to use those APIs, however, Terraform needs access to your credentials (APIs are usually protected), as well as some other provider specific configuration, e.g. a project name, or the region in which the infrastructure should be deployed.

+ To learn about the provider-specific configuration required to use a provider plugin, have a look at the [Terraform registry](https://registry.terraform.io/) for the provider that you want to use.

 ## Goal of this exercise